Small Group Central

 It is through doing life together that our problems become smaller and God uses others to bring healing, support and encouragement to our lives—whether we realize we need it or not.
 Your small group will quickly become a place where others don’t just know your name, but care about what is happening in your life.Start A Small Group

-The Group Finder is now open!Find a Group!
+The Group Finder is Now Closed

 1. What happens at a Small Group meeting?